 While you won’t find me jumping onto diet trends (or any diet for that matter), I admit to a weakness for food trends.
 And why not, it’s fun, it gets you to try new foods–often healthy ones, and broadens your kitchen skills.
 That is how I find myself testing several batches of pumpkin spice balls.
 (Can you believe that I didn’t even like dates until I started making these raw balls and energy bites last year?)

 These balls are similar to my chocolate energy bites and coconut cashew bliss balls, in that they all rely on Medjool dates for sweetness and sticky staying power.
-They are so easy to make–just throw all the ingredients into a food processor and pulse!
+They are so easy to make–just throw all the ingredients into your food processor and pulse!
 In addition, many of these raw, no-bake recipes are really forgiving.
 For example, whether you could reduce the almond meal or oats in this recipe and instead use flax or hemp seeds for part of it.
 The key is maintaining the right ratio of dry to sticky/wet ingredients.
 So play around with the recipe and have fun!
-Try using roasted pecans to make it really taste like pumpkin pie…or sunflower and pumpkin seeds instead of almonds to keep it nut free.
+Try using roasted pecans to make it really taste like pumpkin pie…or sunflower and pumpkin seeds instead of almonds to keep it nut-free.

-The only catch with these little balls is that portion control can be an issue.
-So if you know you have a hard time with this, freeze them right away and only take out 1 or 2 at a time.
 You can make them big or small, but I like to keep them on the small side so I can pop one or two in my mouth depending on what I need.